Where is Roger's House located?

 How do I become a volunteer at Roger's House?

 Please look at the Volunteer Section on our website.
-For more information, you can contact the Volunteer Coordinator at (613)523-6300 ext 605.
+For more information, you can contact the Coordinator of Volunteer Services at (613) 523-6300 ext 605.

 Is there an age requirement for volunteers?

 For most volunteer positions you must be at least 18 years of age.
-Please see the Volunteer section of the website or contact the Volunteer Coordinator for more information.
+Please see the Volunteer section of the website or contact the Coordinator of Volunteer Services for more information.

 Is there a minimum commitment for Roger's House volunteers?